hannesdelbeke/brain/varia/winget preset.md

 ## UX
 - make a "profile", e.g. linked to Windows user (Onedrive) or GitHub
-- store installed apps by host
+- store installed apps
+	- optional: store by host.
+This info might get outdated?
-- allow for "favoriting apps" : heart or star
+- optional: allow for "favoriting apps" : heart or star can be apps that are not installed

-- when logging on a new device:
+- when logging in on a new device:
-	- command to load profile
 	- auto install previous apps
+	- or command to load profile with bookmarked apps.

+Ideally also supports chocolatey, scoop etc.

 #toolidea #cloud #winget